tokenized/tokenized-sdk-example-react/README.md

 Provides the default root key seed phrase.
 Present this to the user when the log-in process requests seed phrase backup, and ask them to write it down and keep it safe.

+Note that for security reasons, the actual words are only provided when a seed phrase backup is needed – at other times every item in the array will be `undefined`.

 **Kind**: instance method of [<code>account</code>](#module_@tokenized/sdk-js-private.TokenizedApi+account)